 Of the three RCTs, the smallest one (Kim et al.; N=32; 72% with a cancer diagnosis) compared risperidone with olanzapine over a 7-day period; dose titration was allowed, and a rater-blind study design was used [130].
 The blinded severity ratings were conducted using a validated tool.
 All patients showed a statistically significant improvement from baseline and there was no significant difference in either efficacy or adverse effects between risperidone and olanzapine.
 Approximately one in three and one in five patients in each treatment group experienced daytime somnolence and extrapyramidal side effects (EPSEs), respectively.
 The second study (Hui et al.) was a single-centre, double-blind, parallel group RCT conducted in adult patients with advanced cancer who were admitted to an acute PCU at a tertiary cancer centre in the US and had developed delirium [diagnosed according to DSM Fourth Edition, Text Revision (DSM-IV-TR) criteria] and had a RASS score of ≥ +2 (i.e. ‘agitated’) in the previous 24 h despite scheduled haloperidol [129].
-Once enrolled, patients started a standardised open-label regimen of haloperidol 2 mg i.v. every 4 h and 2 mg every 1 h as needed for ‘agitation’ at the discretion of the clinical team (attending physician and bedside nurse).
+Once enrolled, patients started a standardised open-label regimen of haloperidol 2 mg i.v. every 4 h and 2 mg every 1 h as needed for ‘agitation’, at the discretion of the clinical team (attending physician and bedside nurse).
 If a patient’s monitored RASS score was ≥ +2 (this threshold was changed to a RASS score of ≥ +1 after the study had been recruiting for 7 months), they were then randomised to receive i.v.
 3 mg lorazepam followed by 2 mg haloperidol (N=29), or a placebo and 2 mg haloperidol (N=29).
 After haloperidol dose standardisation, only 58/90 randomised patients developed further agitation requiring the blinded intervention.
 The primary study outcome was the RASS score assessed 8 h after the intervention medications, with a greater reduction in the lorazepam/haloperidol arm of -4.1 points from baseline RASS score compared with -2.3 points in placebo/haloperidol arm.
-The mean difference in the RASS score between the two groups (95% CI) was -1.9 points (-2.8 to -0.9), P < 0.001).
+The mean difference in the RASS score between the two groups (95% CI) was -1.9 points (-2.8 to -0.9, P < 0.001).
 The third study (Agar et al) was a large 3-armed, placebo controlled multicentre trial (N=247; 88% with a cancer diagnosis) conducted in 11 inpatient hospice or hospital palliative care services that compared age-adjusted and titratable doses of risperidone and haloperidol with a placebo control [131].
 There were no statistically significant differences among the three groups at baseline, including symptom severity scores on either the MDAS or the Nu-DESC.
 The study was conducted over a 72-hour period with relative change in specific target symptom severity scores (inappropriate communication or behaviour or perceptual disturbance, as rated by nurses) as primary outcome.
 Compared with placebo, treatment with either risperidone or haloperidol was associated with higher delirium symptom severity scores and more EPSEs.
 As a secondary outcome, haloperidol treatment was associated with poorer overall survival in long term follow-up.